Easy Raspberry Coffee Cake

 - Preheat oven to 350 degrees.
 Spray an 11 x 7-inch baking pan with cooking spray, then dust with flour.
 Set aside.

-- Combine yogurt, egg and vanilla extract in a small bowl.
-Pour oil into the yogurt mixture.
-(You don’t need to stir it.)
+- Combine the yogurt, egg, and vanilla extract in a small bowl.
+Pour the oil into the yogurt mixture.
+(You don't need to stir it yet.)

-- Add yogurt/oil to the dry ingredients and stir until combined, being careful not to overmix.
-Pour into prepared pan and gently smooth the top.
+- Add the yogurt/oil to the dry ingredients and stir until combined, being careful not to overmix.
+Pour into the prepared pan and gently smooth the top.

-- Combine flour, sugar, pecans and butter in a small bowl and mix until crumbly.
+- STREUSEL TOPPING: Combine flour, sugar, pecans, and butter in a small bowl, and mix until crumbly.
 Sprinkle over the top of the raspberries.

 Notes